-As of August 2021, Dale, now 13 years old, is a proud member of the Junior Staff team, something he has wanted to do for years.
+As of August 2021, Dale, at 13 years old, became a proud member of the Junior Staff team, something he has wanted to do for years.

 “If I’m being completely honest, I was ten years old when I first thought about being a Junior Staff,” Dale said.
 “I was watching the Junior Staff with the kids.
 And it’s crazy to think that all of these programs at Rossbrook House have helped me become a Junior Staff.
 Now being one seems surreal.
 Going from being a little kid in the programs we have; Leadership, Learning Always.
 It’s a big process but it happened.”

 After being a part of the Leadership Program, a teen as young as 13 years old can apply for a Junior Staff position.
 Staff will get involved in helping them to apply for and pick up the personal identification that is required.